 Sunderland told not to conclude transfer by ex-player as Portsmouth near deal

+Sunderland AFC transfer gossip: Cats told not to conclude transfer by ex-player as Portsmouth near deal

 Kevin Phillips has urged Sunderland to re-think their stance on Denver Hume.